ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 # Adding custom resolver forwarding rules
 {: #cr-fwd-rules-add}

-Use forwarding rules to configure where to forward DNS queries for resolution.
+Use forwarding rules to configure where to forward DNS queries for resolution by using the UI, CLI, or API.
 {: shortdesc}

 Forwarding rules are configurations that you can set up to direct DNS queries to specific DNS resolvers.
 Two required parameters and one optional parameter need to be provided to setup a forwarding rule: